 “If there is anything I can do, I am yours.
 I know the needs will be many and please think of me for any of them, but I also wanted to volunteer my photography to you if there is anything you want to document as I truly believe this will be a story of hope and strength and healing.
 Any time you want pictures as a family or of Kit or anything, please, please think of me.”

 “This has been such a shock and it still just feels so surreal.
 I’m so incredibly appreciative of your offer to help us document this journey.
 This is my sweet Kit’s story and I don’t ever want to forget how far she’s come and what a fighter she is after this is all said and done.
 She just finished her first dose of chemo and took it like a champ.
 For the next couple days we will be in the hospital as she gets her chemo so if you have any free time we would welcome you to come visit.”

 MM: What has the reaction been from Kit’s family when they have seen the photos and incredible videos you’ve created?

 ACF: The biggest blessing has been the community’s response.
 Within a few hours of the first video, the donations to her GoFundMe account doubled.
 Having the opportunity to share Kit’s strength and the family’s grace with a community who is responding so generously is one of the most moving experiences I’ve ever had.

-MM: How has doing these documentary photo sessions of a journey through an illness affected you as the photographer?
+MM: How has documenting a journey through an illness affected you as the photographer?

 MM: Let’s talk gear.
-What equipment have you been using for your photos and the videography?
-(Cameras, lenses, any flash, reflectors, etc.)?
+What equipment have you been using for your photos and videography?

-ACF: I am a natural light photographer shooting with a Canon Mark III using a 35mm f/1.4 and 85mm f/1.2 lens.
+ACF: I’m a natural light photographer shooting with a Canon Mark III using a 35mm f/1.4 and 85mm f/1.2 lens.